ustc-mjc/electron-meeting/README.md

 # electron-meeting
-> This project use MediaSoup to implement multiplayer meetings.
+> This project uses MediaSoup to implement multiplayer meetings.

 <hr>